 Last Sat.
 24 Sept.
 2016 at Nanhui, my object of observation was Pale-legged Leaf Warbler, one of the Big 5 Leaf Warblers in the Shanghai region.
 In both spring and autumn, Phylloscopus tenellipes passes through Earth’s greatest city in considerable numbers, giving Shanghai birders ample opportunity to study it.
 A lookalike species, Sakhalin Leaf Warbler P. borealoides, also has been noted in Shanghai.

-In this post, I shall outline the near-impossibility of distinguishing Pale-legged Leaf Warbler from Sakhalin Leaf Warbler on anything but song, and I will show you some of the traits of “Pale-Sak” that set this species pair apart from other leaf warblers.
-I also have a roundup of the other birds I noted this past Saturday.
+In this post, I shall outline the difficulty of distinguishing Pale-legged Leaf Warbler from Sakhalin Leaf Warbler on anything but song, and I will show you some of the traits of “Pale-Sak” that set this species pair apart from other leaf warblers.

-Pale-legged Leaf Warbler is safely separable from Sakhalin Leaf Warbler only by song.
+Pale-legged Leaf Warbler is safely separable from Sakhalin Leaf Warbler only by song and call.
 Every other trait of each can occur in the other.
 Numerous authorities confirm this.
-Swedish ornithologist Per Alström calls the two species “almost identical” and “virtually indistinguishable except by song” (1).
-Mark Brazil says field separation of Pale-Sak is “uncertain,” and he warns readers to “beware light conditions” (2).
-P. Clement writes that Pale-legged and Sakhalin are “very similar” and claims, dubiously, that the latter is distinguishable from the former “mainly by greener upperparts and lack of wingbars” (3).
+Swedish ornithologist Per Alström calls the two species “almost identical” and “virtually indistinguishable except by song” (Alström 2012).
+Mark Brazil says field separation of Pale-Sak is “uncertain,” and he warns readers to “beware light conditions” (2009).
+Clement writes that Pale-legged and Sakhalin are “very similar” and claims, dubiously, that the latter is distinguishable from the former “mainly by greener upperparts and lack of wingbars” (2006).
 Clements goes on to describe juvenile Pale-legged as being “more greenish on upperparts,” which begs the question of whether the greenish Pale-Sak one is observing is an adult Sakhalin or a juvenile Pale-legged.
 Moreover, a quick look at Oriental Bird Images shows many Sakhalin Leaf Warbler with wing bars.

 Thankfully for us birders, the songs of the two species are distinctive and provide the basis for a safe ID.
 The song of Pale-legged, occasionally heard in Shanghai in May, is a cricket-like trill, that of Sakhalin a high-pitched, three-note whistle.